isnastish/mylib/architecture.md

 memory.
 Ideally, you would have to make a call only once, at a startup of your application or a game, usually the allocation size is 1Gib - 4Gib, but it can vary depending on your needs and limitations of the underlying system.
 That memory block is split into smaller sub-chunks which are served to the application on a request.
 Memory arena abstraction is responsible for acquiring and releasing those chunks.
 Arenas can be implemented in a way that allow auxiliary allocations in order to increase the overall size.
 If you run out of space in one memory block and there is no empty chunks left, a new call to the operating system will be issued to acquire an additional memory.
 Thus, multiple arenas can be accumulated together into a linked list data structure.

 ## Current implementation
-The current implementation is written with three things in mind, arenas have to be dynamically growable, threa-safe, in order to be used in a multithreaded environment and writing/reading data has to be lock-free.
+The current implementation is written with a couple of things in mind, arenas have to be dynamically growable, thread-safe, in order to be used in a multithreaded environment and writing/reading data has to be lock-free.
+In addition, the implementation shouldn't rely on any external memory allocations outside the space provided by arena itself, but this problem was only solved partically, see ## [Possible-future-improvements](./architecture.md#possible-future-improvements) section for more information.
 Based on that, I came up with three different abstractions.

 ### Chunk
+The `Chunk` class is the main user-facing abstraction which is directly used to write data into the memory and read/iterate over it.
+It's the main responsibility of arena to make sure that if the client requests a memory chunk of a specific size, it gets it back, regardless whether it requires an additional memory allocation or simply finding a free chunk.
+The user only interacts with a memory through the pointer to a chunk, which is stored inside the arena itself.

 ### Memory block